serverlesscomputing/serverlesscomputing/wosc10/cfp.md

 ### Questions

-To ask questions related to WoSC10 please use wosc10 channel in [https://discord.gg/RQzyVESk9F](our Discord server).
-In case of issues that should be reported privately to WoSC10 chairs and organizers use wosc10 at serverless computing org domain.
+To ask questions related to WoSC10 please use wosc10 channel in [our Discord server](https://discord.gg/cAVPZ6Gu).
+In case of issues that should be reported privately to WoSC10 chairs and organizers use wosc10 (at) serverless computing org domain.

 ## Organization